dekuan/dedid/README.md

 # dekuan/dedid
-An unique id generator for primary key of distributed database
+An unique id generator for primary key of distributed database.